My Natural Personal Hygiene

 -Essential oils.
 I use lavender for scent and relaxation, tea tree oil as a natural antiseptic, and Texas Cedar wood for scent.

 I gave up showering over two years ago.
-It started with a bike ride across America, turned into a year without showering, and now I have no desire to hop in a shower at all.
+It started with a bike ride across the United States, turned into a year without showering, and now I have no desire to hop in a shower at all.
 Instead I just swim in a natural body of water every time I get a chance, which is typically at least five times per week.
 I find my skin to be functioning wonderfully when I stay away from chlorinated water (i.e. the shower).

 More important than all of these things is my diet.
 Food is my greatest source of good personal hygiene.
 The entire body is completely interconnected so whatever you put inside it is going to impact the outside as well including things like dry skin, acne, breath, and body odor.
 I eat a whole foods, organic, plant based diet.
 This isn’t expensive either because I stick to a lot of simple foods like rice, beans, lentils, and whatever fruits and vegetables are in season and priced well.
 Alcohol has the tendency to throw my body off so I stay away from it most of the time.
 I have just a few glasses of beer per month on average.